 Master's degree in nursing with a specialty clinical focus.

-Current RN license in the state in which they practice.
+Current Registered Nurse (RN) license in the state in which they practice.
+A current Advance Practice Registered Nurse (APRN) license by applicable state requirements.
+If the state doesn’t have APRN licensure, Clinical Nurse Specialist Certification, in designated specialty by a nationally recognized body deemed acceptable by the State Board of Nursing in the state the CNS practices or a documented waiver deemed acceptable by the Board of Nursing in the state the CNS practices, when there is no Clinical Nurse Specialist Certification examination for the specialty.
+Must have a current Basic Life Support (BLS) card.
 A minimum of five years of successful work experience in the specialty area is preferred.
 CNS must be certified in the designated specialty or a related area.
 Advanced clinical knowledge and excellent communication skills are necessary.

 Recommended High School Classes